energywebfoundation/ew-did-registry/examples/private claim workflow.md

   const userAddress = userKeys.getAddress();
   const userDid = `did:${Methods.Erc1056}:${userAddress}` ;
 ```
-`Operator` - is an interface responsible for DID document updating
+`Operator` - Interface used to access the document.
+User can provide his
+own implementation of the interface depending on the DID method.
+The library
+provides reference implementation based on ERC-1056

 ```typescript
   const userOperator = new Operator(userKeys, resolverSettings);
 ```

-` DIDRegistry ` - main interface for working with claims and DID documents
+` DIDRegistry ` - main class for working with claims and DID documents

 ``` typescript
   const user = new DIDRegistry(userKeys, userDid, userOperator, store);
 ```

 Before using DID document it needs to be initialized.
 During initialization,
-the document stores the user's public key
+the document stores the user's verification public key

 ``` typescript
   await user.document.create();